- Acknowledgments, Releases, Waivers

 - Shooters are responsible for having enough arrows to complete the initial round of five targets.

 - Should weather and lighting conditions permit as determined by the tournament director after the initial round, all shooters within ten points of the leader will proceed to a sixth and final arrow with the lowest score shooting first.

 - Upon completion of the sixth and final arrow there will be a clear order of finish for first, second and third place with bonus rings breaking a tie in total score.
-If shooters are tied for score and bonus rings for first, second or third the “Closest-to-the-12” tie-break procedure (see Scoring Rules “P”) will be used with the winner receiving an additional bonus ring to break the tie.
+If shooters are tied for score and bonus rings for first, second or third the “Closest-to-the-Center of the 10-ring” tie-break procedure (see Scoring Rules “I”) will be used with the winner receiving an additional bonus ring to break the tie.
 A coin toss will determine the order of shooting.